flowck/logs-streaming/README.md

 # `logs-streaming`

-Demo implementation of a service that streams the output of a spawned child process using Web Sockets.
+Demo implementation of a service that streams the output of a job using Web Sockets.

 ## Requirements